ryanatkn/earbetter/README.md

 Earbetter's core gameplay has "levels" broken up into "trials".
 Each trial is a sequence of notes that you hear and then play back.
-Your score for the level is the sum of mistakes made in each trial, and you'll get a ★ when you reach 0 across four runs.
+Your score for the level is the sum of mistakes made in each trial, and you'll get a ★ when you reach 0 across four runs of the level.

 When a sequence is two notes long, it trains individual intervals, and longer sequences train a combination of relative pitch and memory.